chuanconggao/PrefixSpan-py/README.md

 - For large datasets, when mining frequent patterns, you can use callback function to process each pattern immediately, and avoid having a huge list of patterns consuming huge amount of memory.

-- The follow example finds the longest frequent pattern covering each sequence.
+- The following example finds the longest frequent pattern covering each sequence.

 ``` python
 coverage = [[] for i in range(len(db))]